codeus-rs/node-starter/README.md

 ## Pre-start

 Before doing anything, make sure to install all necessary dependencies and clone environment example file.
 To do this run in terminal `yarn` followed by `cp example.env .env`.
+After that, use `prepare` script to setup Husky.
 Now you are ready to get started.

 ## Available scripts